jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 However, if you're parsing a string that isn't formatted in fixed positions like that, figuring out what to set `lastIndex` to before each match is likely going to be untenable.

 There's a saving nuance to consider here. `y` requires that `lastIndex` be in the exact position for your a match to occur, yes.
 But it doesn't strictly require that *you* manually set `lastIndex`.

+//TODO Kyle: "for your match to occur." (delete "a" and ", yes")?

 Instead, you can construct your expressions in such a way that they capture in each main match everything before and after the thing you care about, up to right before the next thing you'll care to match.